PMTO Services at ISK

 Cost for services

-Fees are based upon your ability to pay or your health insurance coverage.
+Fees are based upon our Sliding Fee Discount Program or your health insurance coverage.
 While no one is denied services based on their financial situation, there may be a waiting list in place to receive non-Medicaid covered services.